 Substantially all of our revenues and workforce are concentrated in China.
-In connection with the intensifying efforts to contain the spread of COVID-19, the Chinese government has taken certain emergency measures, including extension of the Lunar New Year holidays, implementation of travel bans, blockade of certain roads and closure of factories and businesses, and may continue to take further measures to keep this epidemic outbreak in check.
+Beginning in 2020, outbreaks of COVID-19 resulted in the temporary closure of many corporate offices, retail stores, and manufacturing facilities across China.
+Normal economic life throughout China was sharply curtailed.
+The population in most of the major cities was locked down to a greater or lesser extent at various times and opportunities for discretionary consumption were extremely limited.
 We temporarily closed our branch offices, sorting hubs and service outlets from late January to mid-to late February 2020 due to the COVID-19 outbreak, which resulted in a decline of parcel volume in January and February 2020, as compared with the same period in 2019.
 The measures and timelines for business resumption varied across different localities in the PRC, and our branch offices, sorting hubs and service outlets closed and opened in accordance with measures adopted by their respective local government authorities.
 We also experienced a temporary labor shortage in January and February 2020 which has caused delays in our delivery services.
-We have taken measures to reduce the impact of the COVID-19 outbreak. including strictly implementing self-quarantine and disinfection measures at our headquarters, sorting hubs and service outlets in accordance with government issued protocols.
-Our parcel volume was 714 million in January 2020 and 438 million in February 2020, representing a decrease of 9.1% and 14.2% year on year.
-Our revenues, cost of revenues and net income were RMB3.915.9 million, RMB3.097.2 million and RMB371.0 million in the first guarter of 2020, respectively, representing a decrease of 14.4%, 6.6% and 45.6% as compared to the same period of 2019, respectively.
-We gradually resumed our operations since March 2020.
-Despite the temporary negative impact in the first quarter of 2020, our revenues, cost of revenues and net income were RMB25,214.3 million, RMB19,377.2 million and RMB4,326.4 million in 2020, respectively, representing an increase of 14.0%, 25.1% and a decrease of 23.7% as compared to 2019, respectively.
+We have taken measures to reduce the impact of the COVID-19 outbreak, including strictly implementing self-quarantine and disinfection measures at our headquarters, sorting hubs and service outlets in accordance with government issued protocols.
+Our headquarters, dozens of our sorting hubs and thousands of service outlets across the country suspended operation from time to time in 2022 due to COVID-19 resurgences caused by the Omicron variants since early March 2022, resulting in delays and stoppages of express delivery and a lower-than-expected parcel volume in 2022.
+However, we achieved parcel volume growth, profit increases and market share expansion in 2022 despite continued macroeconomic softness and COVID-19 related disruptions.